Mathias Kouo-Doumbé

 Mathias Kouo-Doumbé (born 28 October 1979), often known simply as Mat or Mathias Doumbé, is a French former footballer.

 He began his career in his native France, where he was on the books of Paris Saint-Germain and was capped by the French under-21 team.
 He moved to Scotland in 2001 to play for Premier League club Hibernian, and went on to spend three years with the club, playing in the 2004 Scottish League Cup Final.
 He switched to English club Plymouth Argyle in May 2004, and spent five seasons playing in the Championship.
 He dropped down a division when he joined Milton Keynes Dons for a four-year spell in August 2009.
 After a four-year spell with the Dons, he signed with League Two side Northampton Town in September 2013.

 Playing career

-Doumbé, the son of a Cameroonian father, was offered a place at Clairefontaine at the age of 13 alongside his friend Philippe Christanval, but his parents turned down the offer as they wanted him to focus on his schoolwork.
+Doumbé, the son of a Cameroonian father, was offered a place at INF Clairefontaine at the age of 13 alongside his friend Philippe Christanval, but his parents turned down the offer as they wanted him to focus on his schoolwork.
 Nevertheless, he won a contract at Paris Saint-Germain and was capped by the French under-21 team against Romania, only to be shown the door at the Parc des Princes after picking up a serious ankle injury.